-Assuming that Rao's classification is indeed complete, we can revisit the original problem from a new angle: With the list of fifteen pentagon types accepted as exhaustive, we propose a significantly simpler and fully geometric approach for characterizing all equilateral convex polygons that tile the plane.
-The main result of this paper is a geometrical proof of the following proposition:
+Assuming that Rao's classification is indeed complete, we can revisit the original problem from a new angle: With the list of fifteen pentagon types accepted as exhaustive, we propose a significantly simpler and mainly geometric approach for characterizing all equilateral convex polygons that tile the plane.
+The main result of this paper is a geometric proof of the following proposition:

 \begin{prop} An equilateral strictly convex polygon P tiles the plane if and only if one of the following holds: \begin{itemize}[noitemsep, topsep=0pt, label={-}, leftmargin=*] \item P is a triangle or quadrangle. \item P is a pentagon with two different inner angles that add up to $\pi$ or is similar to a certain pentagon, here called $P7$, later defined in Lemma \ref{lem:3}. \item P is a hexagon, and there is a triple of distinct inner angles that add up to $2\pi$ with two of them sharing a common edge. \end{itemize} \end{prop} Proof idea: We will check all 15 known classes\footnote{For completeness, in the appendix all conditions are listed for pentagons and hexagons tiling the plane.
 During this text, we write ``the polygon \emph{tiles}'' or ``is \emph{tiling}'' for short.} of pentagons and three of hexagons, whether or not they allow convex equilateral solutions and whether all of these valid class representatives fulfill the conditions of Proposition \ref{prop:1}.
 It will turn out that only very few cases need a closer inspection.\\